iweld/data_cleaning/README.md

 In Data Analysis, the analyst must ensure that the data is 'clean' before doing any analysis.
 'Dirty' data can lead to unreliable, inaccurate and/or misleading results.
 Garbage in = garbage out.

-These are the some steps that can be taken to properly prepare your dataaset for analysis.
+These are the some steps that can be taken to properly prepare your dataset for analysis.

 - Check for duplicate entries and remove them.
 - Remove extra spaces and/or other invalid characters.